johno/pixyll/_posts/2019-07-11-azure-blob-website.md

 ## Happy Ending!!<a name="ending"></a>

-For everyone who doesn't want to walk through these instructions to create a website in Azure... and who could blame you.
+For everyone who doesn't want to walk through these instructions to create a website... and who could blame you.
 I've written a [Bash script](https://raw.githubusercontent.com/msft-csu/azure-scripts/master/paas/az-create-website) that will do it for you :).
 You'll need a few things:
 * Existing Storage Account and Resource Group